-To tell you about this gift.
-That even though we deserve death, we can have eternal life from God.
-But hang on a minute.

-How does that work?
+[9:50] To tell you about this gift. that even though we deserve death, we can have eternal life from God.
+But hang on a minute, we've got to, how does that work?

 How can a perfectly just God just let us off the hook like that?
 Where's the judgment?

-[10:17] Where's the justice in that?
+Where's the justice in that?

 We deserve death.
 That is our judgment.
 How can God remain just and give us life?
 How is that possible?

 It doesn't make sense.
-Or the answer comes from our first Bible reading.
+Well, the answer comes from our first Bible reading, from Hebrews chapter 9.

-From Hebrews chapter 9.
-Would you like to turn with me in your Bibles?
-It's page 976.
-I just want to pull out a few things from the end, from verses 27 and following.
+If you'd like to turn with me in your Bibles, it's page 976.
+I just want to pull out a few things from the end, from verses 27 and following of chapter 9.

-Of chapter 9.
-I read from 26.
-Halfway through.
+[11:02] I'll read from 26, halfway through.
 But as it is, Jesus has appeared once for all at the end of the age to remove sin by the sacrifice of himself.

 That's how it works.
 You see, the impossible was made possible through the appearance of Jesus Christ.
-He appeared once, 2000 years ago, and for one purpose.

-[11:38] To do away with sin through the sacrifice of himself.
+He appeared once, 2,000 years ago, and for one purpose, to do away with sin through the sacrifice of himself.

 The judgment we face is eternal death.
 But Jesus died in our place, so we don't have to.
 Jesus sacrificed himself in our place.

 You can see this again in verse 27.
-Just as it is appointed for mortals to die once, and after that to face judgment, so Christ, having been offered once to bear the sins of many, will appear a second time.
+Just as it is pointed for mortals to die once and after that to face judgment, so Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin, but to save those who are eagerly awaiting for him.

-Not to deal with sin, but to save those who are eagerly awaiting for him.
-You see, we all die once, and after that, we will face God's perfect justice and his judgment.
+You see, we all die once and after that, we will face God's perfect justice and his judgment.
+Now, we know what the verdict will be.

-Now we know what the verdict will be.
-We saw that earlier.
+[12:27] We saw that earlier.
 The verdict and the judgment is our eternal death.
 But because Jesus Christ died, because he sacrificed himself, our sins are taken away from us.